-Frequently asked questions relating to Llandaff North Lease Extensions
+Examples of recent questions relating to Lease Extensions in Llandaff North

-• I am the registered owner of a one bedroom apartment in Llandaff North.
+• I invested in buying a garden flat in Llandaff North.
 I am looking to extend lease on the property.
-It is just over eighty years.
+It is circa eighty one years.
 I would just like to know what your charges are and how long the process takes.

 • I am currently negotiating a lease extension for my flat in Llandaff North as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?